MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-tutorial-connect-to-the-samples.md

 # Explore the Retail Analysis sample

 This tutorial shows you how to:

-- Import the Retail Analysis sample content pack, add it to the Power BI service, and open the contents.
-A *content pack* is a type of sample where the dataset is bundled with a dashboard and report.
+- Import the Retail Analysis sample, add it to the Power BI service, and open the contents.
+A *downloadable sample* is one in which the dataset is bundled with a dashboard and report.
 - Open the Retail Analysis sample .pbix file in Power BI Desktop.

 If you'd like more background information, see [Sample datasets for Power BI](sample-datasets.md).
 In that article you'll learn all about the samples: how to get them, where to save them, how to use them, and some of the stories each sample can tell.